-The school has designated a large classroom as a separation (isolation) room during the COVID-19 pandemic.
+The school has designated a space as a separation (isolation) room during the COVID-19 pandemic.
 The room is large enough to divide into private sections for isolation, if needed.
-A separate area of this room will be designated specifically for individuals showing symptoms of COVID-19.
-Students who have COVID-19 symptoms will be separated and will be encouraged to use the bathroom prior to entering the Isolation Room.
 Staff wearing appropriate PPE will monitor students in the Isolation Room until an authorized adult arrives to remove the student from the school.